Terraform

 Atlantis vs Terraform Cloud

-This blog post will look into two Infrastructure as Code (IaC) automation tools, Atlantis and Terraform Cloud/Enterprise and analyze their similarities and differences.
+This blog post will look into two Infrastructure as Code (IaC) automation tools, Atlantis and Terraform Cloud (HCP Terraform)/Enterprise and analyze their similarities and differences.
+It will also walk through an Atlantis alternative and a Terraform Cloud alternative.

-What is Atlantis
+What is Atlantis?

-Atlantis is an open-source and self-hosted Terraform “pull request-based” automation tool.
-It offers an easy way to automate the Terraform workflow using pull request comments.
 On every new pull request, Atlantis automatically runs the terraform plan command and comments the output back on the pull request.
 After the suggested changes have been reviewed, a team member can leave a pull request comment with a special meaning to apply the changes.

-A great benefit of the Atlantis workflow is that it doesn’t add a new user interface (UI) for operators and developers but integrates nicely with your choice’s version control system (VCS) provider.
+A great benefit of the Atlantis workflow is that it doesn’t add a new user interface (UI) for operators and developers but integrates nicely with your choice of version control system (VCS) provider.
 It provides the option to perform code reviews and Terraform operations via the same graphical user interface.
 Users don’t need access credentials for the infrastructure provider, and errors can be caught during the code review step.
 With the Atlantis model, each pull request contains a detailed audit log of changes made via Terraform.

 Atlantis self-hosted runners can be given an identity native to your cloud (e.g., AWS instance profile) for access without credentials to the state and managed resources.
 They can also be configured to run inside the Virtual Private Cloud (VPC) to access local resources (e.g., VPC-internal database) but need inbound connectivity from the VCS provider to receive webhooks.
 Its configuration is primarily done using environment variables passed to the statically linked binary and the YAML file.